RoadieHQ/marketing-site/content/docs/getting-started/adding-a-catalog-item/azure-devops/index.md

 ![import.png](import.png)

-Now you can click on the component link to visit the component that you have just created.
+Now you can click on the entity link to visit the entity that you have just created.

 ### Learn More
 At this point you may want to enable [auto discovery](/docs/integrations/azure-devops-provider/) using Azure DevOps, this allows Roadie to discover new catalog files as they are created.